EricWilbanks/faseAlign/docs/installation.rst

 The HTK Toolkit is required to perform the backend acoustic modeling and alignment.
 Because of license requirements, HTK cannot be distributed with other software, but it is free to download for individual users.

-First, register on the `HTK website <http://htk.eng.cam.ac.uk/register.shtml>`_.
+First, register on the `HTK website`_

-Then, download the `HTK source code <http://htk.eng.cam.ac.uk/download.shtml>`_. faseAlign was developed using the stable release 3.4.1 of HTK.
+Then, download the `HTK source code`_. faseAlign was developed using the stable release 3.4.1 of HTK.

 Compiling HTK